omicscodeathon/ml_sarscov2/README.md

 ### Classification model
 The resulting dataset is fed into a convolutional neural network model (CNN) for feature   extraction.
 CNN uses convolutionary layers to automatically extract features from a dataset as opposed to other models which require the user to manually extract important features.
-CNN contains several layers, one input, several hidden and one output layer and each layer contains several neurons and each neuron contains several parameters (link).
+CNN contains several layers, one input, several hidden and one output layer and each layer contains several neurons and each neuron contains several parameters.